Give unto the Lord the glory due to His name. (Psalm 29:2)

 “I didn’t get anything out of that today.”
 “I didn’t get anything out of the sermon.”
 “I didn’t get anything out of that service.”
 “I guess her song was all right, but I didn’t get anything out of it.”

 Sound familiar?
-Not only have I heard it countless times over these near-fifty years in the ministry, I probably have said it a few times myself.
+Not only have I heard it countless times over these six decades in the ministry, I probably have said it a few times myself.

 This is like dry rot in a congregation.
 Like a termite infestation in the building.
 Like an epidemic afflicting the people of the Lord, one which we seem helpless to stop.